 Author Dan Haig is a native of Milwaukee, Wisconsin.
-Smitten by Tibet and Tibetans while hitchhiking on the Tibetan plateau in 1988, he has served the Tibetan nation, people and culture for almost 30 years, as a communications infrastructure developer, strategist for the global Tibet support movement, staff member of the Tibetan Government-in-Exile, and University of Virginia faculty researcher.
+Smitten by Tibet and Tibetans while hitchhiking on the Tibetan plateau in 1988, he has served the Tibetan nation, people and culture for 30 years, as a communications infrastructure developer, strategist for the global Tibet support movement, staff member of the Tibetan Government-in-Exile, and University of Virginia faculty researcher.

 Haig currently lives outside Charlottesville, Virginia, with his wife Zoe, their son Tristan, two demented cats, and a recently rescued doggo named Avocado.
 Their daughter Tashi, a former Rubin Museum staffer, is currently living and working as a middle school teacher in Boston.